WHAS Crusade for Children History

 Students of Clarksville Elementary School

-The WHAS Crusade for Children announces its grants for 2021 – 2022.
+The WHAS Crusade For Children announces its grants for 2021 – 2022.
 225 grants have been awarded totaling $5,100,000.
-That matches the tote board at the conclusion of the 68th annual WHAS Crusade for Children which took place on June 5 – 6, 2021.
+That matches the tote board at the conclusion of the 68th annual WHAS Crusade For Children which took place on June 5 – 6, 2021.

 Grant funds become available as the Crusade for Children begins a new fiscal year on September 1, 2021.